Here's the story behind Dissent Pins:

 Who is behind Dissent Pins?

 Nick Jehlen has been designing tools for social change for 20 years.
-He designed actions for the campaign to save the Fenway neighborhood in Boston (a campaign that successfully saved Fenway Park from destruction), he co-founded Turn Your Back on Bush, designed the online, in-person, and phone voting system for Philly's Ballot Box (a shadow election), served on the organizing committee and designed the online live streaming tools for Winter Soldier: Iraq & Afghanistan, and was the lead organizer and designer of Enough Fear, a series of public phone banks in the US that connected with volunteers he recruited in Iran.
-Nick was also Art Director of The Progressive for 14 years.
-Currently, Nick is a partner at Common Practice, where he leads the design of tools that help people talk about serious illness and death, including the games Hello and My Gift of Grace.
+He designed actions for the campaign to save the Fenway neighborhood in Boston (a campaign that successfully saved Fenway Park from destruction); he co-founded Turn Your Back on Bush; designed the online, in-person, and phone voting system for Philly's Ballot Box (a shadow election); served on the organizing committee and designed the online live streaming tools for Winter Soldier: Iraq & Afghanistan;, and was the lead organizer and designer of Enough Fear, a series of public phone banks in the US that connected with volunteers he recruited in Iran.
+Nick was also the Art Director at The Progressive for 14 years.

 Caitlin Kuhwald created the illustrations for the Dissent Collar pin and packaging.
 She received a BFA in Illustration from the California College of Arts and Crafts, and an MFA in painting from the Pennsylvania Academy of the Fine arts in Philadelphia.
 Now she freelances from her studio in Los Angeles.
 Her illustrations appear in various magazines, books and other media.
 And her work has been recognized by American Illustration, The Society of Illustrators and Communication Arts.